Camden Military Academy: Academy overview

-As of the 2022–2023 school year, Camden Military Academy has an enrollment of approximately 270 students.
+As of the 2025–2026 school year, Camden Military Academy has an enrollment of approximately 270 students.
 All students are part of the Corps of Cadets, participate in JROTC, and live on campus.
 34% of cadets are students of color and 7% are also international students.
 The teacher-student ratio is 1:12.
 Classes taught at Camden are accredited by Cognia (formerly SACS).
 Dual-credit college courses accredited to University of South Carolina Lancaster are also offered to juniors and seniors.

-Many varsity athletics are offered to cadets, such as football, cross country, basketball, baseball, tennis, golf, wrestling, and track.
+Many varsity athletics are offered to cadets, such as football, soccer, cross country, basketball, baseball, tennis, golf, wrestling, and track.
 The academy's mascot is the Camden Spartan.
 Other extracurricular activities that are popular are Boy Scouts of America, Civil Air Patrol, and the Blackjacks drill team.
 Certain cadets are also selected to take part in Junior Leadership, a group of student leaders selected by teachers in each Kershaw County high school.